progwiz/Line-And-Word-Segmentation-of-Documents/README.md

 # Line-And-Word-Segmentation-of-Documents

-Segment Lines and words written/printed in Latin script from document images using Image morphology and feature extraction.
+Segment Lines and words written/printed in Latin script from document images.

+To use, check main2.py, modify as required and run it.

-This project is an extension to http://users.iit.demokritos.gr/~bgat/Louloud_1_2009.pdf
+This project is based on the article: https://arxiv.org/ftp/arxiv/papers/1710/1710.03027.pdf

 Implementation in Opencv-python 3.6